-My wish for my clients, family, and friends is to embrace 2017 from a place of self-compassion and personal strength.
+My wish for my clients, family, and friends is to embrace the New Year from a place of self-compassion and personal strength.
 We all have hopes for the New Year whether we call them resolutions, intentions, goals, or big dreams.

 We also know that making changes in our lives can be challenging.
 As we make proclamations for what we want for ourselves this year—our most important task for sustaining positive change is reflection.

 Most resolutions fade as we get caught up in the many priorities of our life; yet it doesn’t have to be this way.
 Optimism and a can-do attitude are important elements of embracing behavioral change, yet they are only piece of the process.
 The cornerstone of maintaining personal commitment is truly understanding ourselves and how we operate when faced with the inevitable challenges of daily life.

 The simplest first step in making positive change stick is journaling.
 What we write down everyday becomes top of mind.
 It reminds us what is most important.
 It helps us prioritize and stay focused when the busyness of our day takes off.
 Here are a few ideas for beginning a New Year journal practice: